Download the App

 Chapter 2<strong>Shadows of the Settlement</strong>

-The forest’s whispers still clung to Lyric’s mind as he trudged through thinning trees.
+The forest’s whispers still clung to Lyric’s mind as he trudged through thinning trees, their branches reaching like brittle fingers that tried to hold him back.
 Each step pulled him farther from the only place that ever felt like home.
 The shift came fast—as it always did.
-The mossy hush of the forest gave way to dry stone, the air losing its damp weight.
+The mossy hush of the forest gave way to dry stone, the air losing its damp weight and scent of leaf and loam.
 Scents changed, too: from green and wild to dust, iron, and old sweat.
-Even the wind felt wrong here—raw and scraping, like it wanted to peel the forest off his skin.
+Even the wind felt wrong here—raw and scraping, like it wanted to peel the forest off his skin and leave him bare.

-As he crossed into the outer paths, the wind howled between buildings like a warning.
-Figures moved through the narrow lanes—cloaked, armed, focused.
-Their eyes, when they rose, were sharp and dismissive.
-A hunter paused mid-sharpening, blade flashing in the light, giving Lyric a look like one would a stone in the boot.
-Nearby, two young warriors traded blows in the dirt, the slap of fists and barked grunts keeping time with the rhythm of their training.
+As he crossed into the outer paths, the wind howled between buildings like a warning no one bothered to heed.
+Figures moved through the narrow lanes—cloaked, armed, and purposefully grim.
+Their eyes, when they rose, were sharp and dismissive, trained to size up threats, not recognize kin.
+A hunter paused mid-sharpening, blade flashing in the light, giving Lyric a look like one would a stone in the boot—annoying, useless, better gone.
+Nearby, two young warriors traded blows in the dirt, their breath ragged, fists cutting air, the rhythm of violence as natural here as breath.

 Lyric didn’t meet their eyes.
-He knew what they saw: a dreamer, soft where they were sharp.
+He knew what they saw: a dreamer.
+Soft where they were sharp.
 Wild where they were tamed.
+And worse—willing to listen to things that couldn’t fight back.

 “Waste of space,” someone muttered as he passed.